 Is there a more recognizable name in binge-watching?
 Netflix has held that record for some time now, thanks to its large library of popular TV series, as well as its own original content.
 While reports show Netflix's catalogs are shrinking, it's still the best place to be for last year's TV seasons.

-There's no way to know for sure how many series Netflix currently offers, but as of the last count, it was 1,197.
+There's no way to truly know for sure how many series Netflix currently offers, but as of the last count, it was 1,273.
 That's a lot of series to watch.

-However many series there truly are on Netflix, a whopping 239 of them are originals.
+However many series there truly are on Netflix, a whopping 335 of them are originals by our measurements, 26% of all content.
 That mind-boggling number is a combination of series Netflix produced on their own, as well as series acquired by Netflix after the fact.
 Regardless, there's no disputing Netflix as the champion of original online content.

 What makes this even better is Netflix has zero ads.
 Every title you select will be instantly streamed.
 That's a perk not many other streaming services can boast about.

-Netflix's 4K service is only available on the LG G6, so if you have one of those phones, great.
-Otherwise, you can still enjoy 1080p streams on your favorite mobile device.
+You can still enjoy 1080p streams on almost any mobile device.
 While you cannot adjust the video quality while watching a show, Netflix does let users choose the quality they would like to stream in from the settings.

 When on Wi-Fi, HD streaming is almost instantaneous.
 Streaming on a cellular connection takes some time to reach HD, but nothing unbearable.
 You may have to wait for 15–30 seconds before your show looks the way you want it to, but usually, that doesn't become too distracting.

 I think Netflix's best feature is downloading titles to be played offline.
 Whether you're looking to take pressure off your data plan or you need to binge your series without an internet connection, downloading your titles gives you a lot of freedom.
 However, it should be noted that not every series can be downloaded.
-Series such as Shameless, Gilmore Girls, and It's Always Sunny in Philadelphia are just some of the ones not available for offline viewing.
+Series such as Shameless and Gilmore Girls are just some of the ones not available for offline viewing.

 Another great aspect is that TV series on Netflix are dumped onto the service in one day, so you can binge-watch an entire series in one or two days if you want.
 The downside here is that you have to wait until after a season finishes airing before you can watch any new shows.

-Netflix plans start as low as $7.99/month, but if you need to watch on more than one device at a time, or you want to watch in HD, consider the higher tiers.
-The mid-tier plan costs $9.99/month, allows two devices to stream at one time, and upgrades customers' streams to HD.
-The premium tier costs $11.99/month, offers four simultaneous streams at once, and adds 4K for compatible devices.
+Netflix plans start as low as $8.99/month, but if you need to watch on more than one device at a time, or you want to watch in HD, consider the higher tiers.
+The mid-tier plan costs $12.99/month, allows two devices to stream at one time, and upgrades customers' streams to HD.
+The premium tier costs $15.99/month, offers four simultaneous streams at once, and adds 4K for compatible devices.